sudoroom/sudo-humans/readme.markdown

 We still need to implement the following:

-* A way for users to join collectives (as unprivileged comrades)
+* A way for users to join collectives (as unprivileged comrades) on signup and in general
 * A way for admins to grant/revoke privileges (membership, admin)
 * A way to migrate the old user database to the new multi-collective format

 And it would be really nice to have:

 * Automatic emails sent to members when their payments fail.
+* Payment history page for each user that admins can access.

 # get it running